clambin/covid19/README.md

 ### Backfilling historical data
 Covid19 only adds new data for the current day.
 For new installations, historical data will need to be added manually.
-Use the provided backfill utility to do this:
+Use the provided utility to do this:

 ```
 backfill --postgres-host=<postgres-host> \